WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-quick-start-aloha.md

 ## Aloha Demo

 In this notebook we will walk through a simple pipeline deployment to inference on a model.
-For this example we will be using an open source model that uses an [Aloha CNN LSTM model](https://www.researchgate.net/publication/348920204_Using_Auxiliary_Inputs_in_Deep_Learning_Models_for_Detecting_DGA-based_Domain_Names) for classifiying Domain names as being either legitimate or being used for nefarious purposes such as malware distribution.
+For this example we will be using an open source model that uses an [Aloha CNN LSTM model](https://www.researchgate.net/publication/348920204_Using_Auxiliary_Inputs_in_Deep_Learning_Models_for_Detecting_DGA-based_Domain_Names) for classifying Domain names as being either legitimate or being used for nefarious purposes such as malware distribution.

 For our example, we will perform the following: